TZstatsADS/Fall2018-project5-sec1-grp2/README.md

 **Performance and Results** We present a 97% error reduction on average on 30 stocks in Dow Jones 30 Component on held-out test set.
 Below we present a sample of selected test set resutls for MMM for two comparisons: (1) the first is using time-series ARMA model, and (2) the second is using I-score as feature selection method before we do regression.
 ![image](https://github.com/TZstatsADS/Fall2018-project5-sec1proj5-grp2/blob/master/figs/MMM-TS.png)
 ![image](https://github.com/TZstatsADS/Fall2018-project5-sec1proj5-grp2/blob/master/figs/MMM-Influence.png)

+**Shiny App** We also build a platform using Shiny App and this app should serve as supplement in addition to the paper and presentation.
+Due to slow speed from Shiny server when executing code to download data lively, we will present limited information from Shiny App.
+The app can be accessed [here](https://y-yin.shinyapps.io/CENTRAL-INTELLIGENCE-PLATFORM-BETA/).

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.